primer101/Restaurant-Reviews/README.md

 - A Map to show the location and to choose the restaurant.
 - Accessibility functionality.
 - Service worker implementation to allow for viewing previously browsed pages while offline.
-- A offline fist approach to serve the assets fast in low-speed/lie-fi conditions.
+- A offline first approach to serve the assets fast in low-speed/lie-fi conditions.
+- An update with toast  mechanism to refresh the cached assets and the page.
 - The restaurant info page works offline without previously visit it except the map.

 ## Instructions